 Line 6 DL4 (Discontinued)

-Though technically a delay modeller, the Line 6 DL4 (link to check the price on Amazon) offers a 14-second loop sampler that has been used in countless records and live performances.
+Though technically a delay modeller, the Line 6 DL4 (discontinued/upgraded to DL4 MkII) offered a 14-second loop sampler that had been used in countless records and live performances.
 It was featured in this article from 2020 (year of original publishing) to 2022.

 I could go on and on about the DL4.
 It's really a fantastic pedal.